facetframer/zshnip/README.md

 # Attribution

-This is an extended version of William G Hatch (willghatch@gmail.com) [original library](https://github.com/willghatch/zsh-snippets) that was influenced by code on various forums.
+This is an extended version of William G Hatch's (willghatch@gmail.com) [original library](https://github.com/willghatch/zsh-snippets) that was influenced by code on various forums.
 The define-as-you-go features were added by facet@facetframer.com.